 Luxury: Buhoma Lodge

-Exclusive: Volcanoes Bwindi Lodge
+Exclusive: Gorilla Forest Lodge

 Included Meals: Breakfast, Lunch, & Dinner

-You’ll leave Lake Mutanda with memories that will last a lifetime.
+You will leave Lake Mutanda with memories that will last a lifetime.
 The encounter with the mountain gorillas—Dian Fossey’s protégés from “Gorillas in the Mist”—is unforgettable, but so is the breathtaking beauty, raw power, and unique magic of Central African nature.

 From here, you will drive along the scenic road connecting Rwanda, Kampala, and Kenya to reach Lake Mburo National Park.
 This is Uganda’s smallest safari park, but it is packed with wildlife and natural beauty.
 Lake Mburo is the only park in Uganda home to impalas and elands, and the central Lake Mburo itself is alive with hippos, crocodiles, and a dazzling variety of bird species, making it a must-visit for both wildlife lovers and birdwatchers.